-As Rimer points out, selling and marketing facilities is arguably one of the weakest areas in the industry.
+As Rimer points out, selling and marketing facilities are arguably one of the weakest areas in the industry.
 Without a PM schedule, facility managers miss out on the opportunity to sell and market their facility and systems for their full worth.

 Both maintenance organizations and their customers benefit from a PM schedule.
 With consistent monitoring, managers can stay on top of maintenance needs, thus achieving a higher ROI on equipment.
 The less maintenance or replacement required for a piece of equipment, the more of a cost-saver it is to your customers.

 Similarly, a PM schedule boosts the productivity of an organization’s staff by monitoring work orders and accounting for all maintenance needs.
-This not only reduces the number of breakdowns on machinery and equipment, but also the downtime of your staff.
+This not only reduces the number of breakdowns on machinery and equipment but also the downtime of your staff.